MSF apporte des services de santé aux communautés de l'Amazonie brésilienne

 individual mental health consultations

-In Roraima state, we work in the Yanomami Indigenous Land (YIL), in the Auaris region, offering general healthcare and treatment for malaria.
-In the state capital, Boa Vista, we provide medical consultations and mental health support at the health centre for Yanomami people.
+In Roraima state, we work in the Yanomami Indigenous Territory (YIT), in the Auaris region, providing malaria treatment and essential healthcare.
+In the state capital, Boa Vista, we offer medical consultations and mental health support to Yanomami people at the Indigenous health centre.

 Our related news